Cosmos (operating system): Origin

 The idea for Cosmos was created by Chad Hower and was initially co-developed by Hower and Matthijs ter Woord.
 Over time, Cosmos has been maintained and improved by many other individuals.

 Developing with Cosmos

-Cosmos has many facilities to improve the experience of developing operating systems with it, designed to make the process as fast and painless as possible, knowledge of the assembly language is not required to use Cosmos.
+Cosmos has many facilities to improve the experience of developing operating systems, and is designed to make the process as fast and painless as possible.
+Knowledge of assembly language is not required to use Cosmos.

 Visual Studio integration

 A key feature of Cosmos, which separates it from other operating systems of its type, is its tight integration with Microsoft Visual Studio.
-Code can be written, compiled, debugged, and run entirely through Visual Studio, with only a few key presses.
-Cosmos no longer supports Visual Studio 2015, Visual Studio 2017, or Visual Studio 2019.
-Now it only supports Visual Studio 2022.
+Code can be written, compiled, debugged, and run entirely through Visual Studio, with only a few keypresses.
+Cosmos no longer supports Visual Studio 2015, Visual Studio 2017, or Visual Studio 2019, only supporting Visual Studio 2022.

 Debugging

 Cosmos can be seamlessly debugged through Visual Studio when running over PXE or in a virtual machine.
 Many standard debugging features are present, such as breakpoints, tracing, and logging.
 Also, debugging can be done via serial cables, if running on physical hardware.
 When running in VMWare, Cosmos supports stepping and breakpoints, even while an operating system is running.